 Manchester to Ashton.
 An invaluable route from the city centre out to Ashton.
 From Manchester out to Sportcity, the towpath was improved for the 2002 Commonwealth Games.
 The rest of the towpath on to Ashton has been upgraded more recently.

 Manchester to Runcorn.
 Towpath slowly being upgraded as the ‘Bridgewater Way’.
 Excellent quality in much of Manchester and other urban areas.
 Rural areas are mostly unimproved and cycling is officially prohibited, though this ban is widely flouted.
 (Run by the Manchester Ship Canal Company.)

 West Yorkshire to Ashton/Manchester.
 The eastern half, from Huddersfield to Marsden, is being upgraded to cycle route standard.
 From there on to Ashton, it’s generally ok for cycling though not formally a cycle route.
 Note that the 3.5 mile Standedge Tunnel at the summit (Marsden to Diggle) has no towpath: bikes need to follow the A62 over the top instead.

 Preston to Carnforth area.
 The southern rural section is a grassy footpath, too bumpy and tiring for cycling.
 From Lancaster to Carnforth is a lovely ride, however – alternately paved, light gravel and compacted.
 The surface in Preston is good, too.
 NCN 6 on country lanes provides an alternative to the unimproved sections.
 The Canal & River Trust has an ambition to create a ‘Lancaster Canal Towpath Trail’ as a continuous cycle route from Preston to Kendal (the historic terminus of the canal).

 Leeds to Wigan and Liverpool.
-Though popular as a 110-mile cycle challenge, the towpath is of mixed quality.
-From Leeds to Silsden (just short of Skipton), it’s recently been upgraded and is a very enjoyable 23-mile ride.
+Popular as a 110-mile cycle challenge, the towpath is being upgraded to cycleway standard.
+From Leeds towards Skipton, it’s recently been upgraded and is a very enjoyable ride.
 There are also good surfaces from Foulridge to Barnoldswick (NCN 68); around Accrington and Blackburn (part of NCN route 6); and through Burnley (NCN 68).
-Most rural sections, though, are single-track and bumpy, such as either side of Skipton.
-Be prepared to use nearby roads as an alternative.
+Rural sections between Skipton and Liverpool can be single-track and bumpy; be prepared to use nearby roads as an alternative.

 Marple to Stoke-on-Trent.
 Rural towpath, not generally suitable for cycling.
 NCN 55 runs parallel on old railway trackbeds.